c2m2-asia/kathmandu/_posts/2020-04-27-economic-impact.md

 ---
 layout: post
-title: "Lockdown and its economic effects"
+title: "COVID 19 and its impact on Nepalese Tourism"
 date:   2021-04-27 09:46:04
 categories: jekyll css
 ---